JaeGif/Marble-Game/README.md

 ### Marble Run

-This is a simple racing game where you dodge obstacles to make it to the end of the level.
+This is a racing game where you dodge obstacles to make it to the end of the level.
-When a level is completed, the next one starts with 2 randomly added obstacles The game progresses infinitely.

  # In progress
+- Adding diverse and interesting obstacles and player interactions
- - scoring system
+- Scoring system API
- - high scores DB
- - randomized level layout
- - multiple paths through more difficult levels
+- Levels 11 - 50
- - more obstacles
+- Level Builder/Editor
- - enhanced ability drops
- - mobile movement options

-# Long term
+# Longer term
- - Change from a marble to a more interesting model
+- Assets update to make it pretty :)
+- Real-Time race with other people (Gorilla sockets)

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).